rishi07/Test-Generation/produce_output_files/README.md

+To run this script open terminal and type "bash compilescript.sh".

 Make sure this script is in the same directory as your C++ solution file and input folder.

 This script will create a new output folder and generate all the output files corresponding to each input file from your C++ solution.